Icelandic chicken

+Characteristics

 Icelandic chickens are hardy in different climates, thrifty and make excellent farm and ranch birds.
 They are also adaptable enough to thrive in backyard conditions, and when raised by calm people who spend time with them, are often very friendly and trusting.
 They are not a modern dual purpose breed but do lay a lot of medium-sized white to pale tan eggs, and often lay over a long lifetime and during winter months.
 Some hens in every flock will go broody and be excellent mothers.
 Icelandics are medium-sized and have a small carcass weight (about 2.5 pounds for a five month old cockerel).

+Behaviour and safety

 Icelandic chickens are alert and react quickly to danger but are not immune to predation by wild animals, hawks and dogs.
 A secure coop for night is a must, and good fencing and/or a livestock guard dog will help their survival.
 Icelandic chickens love to forage, dig in manure and compost piles, and can fly quite well, which helps them to roost as high as they are able to at night.

+Appearance and breed standards

 Icelandic chickens are not standardized in appearance, possess a wide range of plumage colors and patterns, and comb types.
 Some have feather crests.
 The Eigenda- og ræktendafélag landnámshænsna (ERL) or The Owners and Breeders Association of Landnámshænan in Iceland, has written a description of the landrace.
 Being a landrace, and capable of evolving to conditions it lives in, it cannot have a Standard of Perfection that a Breed has.
 Unlike a modern chicken breed that commonly has an inbred factor of 12%, Icelandics have proven by DNA analysis to be remarkably genetically diverse.